bwunder/anonym/README.md

 # sqlpal
-Hack-able Node.js Console for the Docker Contained Microsoft SQL Server for Linux CTP
+Hack-able Node.js Console for the Docker Contained Microsoft SQL Server for Linux

-A stand alone administrative connection (saac, similar to dac) for a locally hosted Docker image instance (container) for the 'official' SQL Server for Linux CTP2.0 Docker Image from dockerhub.com.
+A stand alone administrative connection (SAAC, conceptually similar to a DAC) for a locally hosted Docker image instance (container) for the 'official' SQL Server for Linux Docker Image from https://www.dockerhub.com.

-No need for a browser or a Microsoft Windows OS in the house.
+No Windows OS client dependency.
 User interactions during set-up, configuration, monitoring, administration or troubleshooting can be done at the command prompt.
-Command line queries can return JSON via Tedious or tabular results from SQLCMD, but if you have a V8 powered browser, that works too and the query results are nicely formatted tabular data on the web page.
+Command line queries can return JSON via Tedious.js or tabular results through SQLCMD, but if you have a V8 powered browser, that can work too, with nicely formatted tabular query results on a web page or the results can be charted when appropriate.

-Define local subnet IPv4 firewall rules to maintain well controlled network command-line access to the SQL Server Instance.
+Protected LAN access to the SQL Server Instance.

+    non-public https ports
+    Local subnet Vantage "simple" IPv4 firewall,
+    SSL sqlpad web and remote Vantage command prompt access, Javascript encryption, hashing and signing
+    Client hosted query store

     (./docs/cheatsheet.html) for some cribs when not connected to the Internet.
-    (./docs/post.ods) may become an app tutorial some day.
-    (./history/) is a JSON record of Batches sent to SQL Server from the sqlpal command-line.
+    (./docs/post.ods) may become an app tutorial some day. just garbage at the moment (./history/) is a JSON record of Batches sent to SQL Server from the sqlpal command-line.
     (./scripts/) is a folder for user defined T-SQL scripts available at the sqlpal command-line.
     (./data/) contains a pre-populated nedb for the embedded sqlpad server and a queries object.